aditya-ladawa/ai-reas/README.md

 ### **Database Tasks**
 1. **Vector Embedding Storage**: Creates and stores vector embeddings in Qdrant Cloud DB.
-2. **PDF Storage**: Stores PDFs in a file system based on `/userID/ConversationID` directory structure.
+2. **PDF Storage**: Stores PDFs in a file system based on `api/users_storage/__userID__/__ConversationID__` directory structure.
 3. **PDF Associations**: Tracks which PDFs are associated with which ConversationIDs in RedisDB.
 4. **Structured Output Extraction**: Extracts structured output from PDFs, including title, authors, and description.
 5. **Agent Memory Injection**: Injects PDFs into agent memory to make them accessible for relevant tasks.

 ### **Overall Flow**
 1. **Supervisor**: The supervisor is responsible for analyzing queries and delegating tasks across the teams.
 The supervisor also plans the delegation order (e.g., for researching positrons: `{'LLM': 'General info on positron', 'ResearcherTeam': 'Recent research on positrons'}`).
 2. **Researcher Team**: This team has several agents that collaborate.
-A planner agent organizes the research process, and the results are summarized for the user.
+A planner agent organizes the research process, the tasks in the given plan are executed, and the results are summarized for the user.
 3. **Documentation Team**: This team consists of agents that determine the best approach for each state of the task (e.g., summarizing a report, creating outlines).
 4. **Graph Memory**: Throughout the flow, the graph keeps track of conversation history and memory, which allows the system to reference past information during the task flow.